Terence Beesley: Theatre

 His stage work included British theatre performances as the title role in Shakespeare's Richard III (1995) and as the Vicomte de Valmont in Les Liaisons Dangereuses (1994) for multi Barrymore award winner director Mark Clements and his own adaptation (with Colin Wakefield) of Nikolai Gogol's "Diary of a Madman" (as a one-man play) at the Royal Exchange Theatre, Manchester.
 Along with Jonathan Church and Jules Melvin, he was a founder of the Triptych Theatre Company.
 Their first production, Jack Shepherd's In Lambeth at the Lyric Studio, received much critical acclaim.

 Personal life

 He met actress Ashley Jensen in 1999 when they were appearing in a production of King Lear at the Manchester Royal Exchange, and they married in Big Sur, California in 2007.
-Their son, Francis Jonathan Beesley, was born on 20 October 2009.
+Their son was born on 20 October 2009.

+Death

-Beesley died at the family home in Camerton, Somerset on 30 November 2017, aged 60, having been found unconscious in a car in his garage.
-An inquest in February 2018 ruled that he killed himself by carbon monoxide poisoning.
+Beesley died at the family home in Camerton, Somerset, on 30 November 2017, aged 60, having been found unconscious in a car in his garage.
+An inquest in February 2018 ruled suicide by carbon monoxide poisoning.